 - Creating value for their firms' customers

-- Managing relationships
+- · Managing relationships

 - Relaying customer and market information back to their organizations

 In addition to acting on behalf of their firms, sales representatives also act on behalf of their customers.
 Whenever a salesperson goes back to her company with a customer's request, be it for quicker delivery, a change in a product feature, or a negotiated price, she is voicing the customer's needs.
 Her goal is to help the buyer purchase what serves his or her needs the best.
-Like Ted Schulte, the salesperson is the expert.
+Like Ted Schulte, the salesperson is the expert but, in this case, an expert representing the customer's needs back to the company.

 From society's perspective, selling is wonderful when professional salespeople act on behalf of both buyers and sellers.
 The salesperson has a fiduciary responsibility (in this case meaning something needs to be sold) to the company and an ethical responsibility to the buyer.
 At times, however, the two responsibilities conflict with one another.
-For example, what should a salesperson do if her product meets only most of a buyer's needs, while a competitor's product is a perfect fit?
+For example, what should a salesperson do if the product meets only most of a buyer's needs, while a competitor's product is a perfect fit?